[EUobserved] Jubilant Greens in party mood after first EP projection

 "You see one of the richest areas of Europe voting for people who are basically saying we are going to do everything it takes to preserve our wealth and let the others die, that is the really the attitude they have," reacted Lamberts to news of the Vlaams Belang and N-VA projection in his own country of Belgium.

-The Belgian federal election gains to points to wider projections that European nationalists and populists are set for big wins as well.
+The Belgian federal election gains points to wider projections that European nationalists and populists are set for big wins as well.

 EPP and S&D gloomier